What Is Stone Fruit? 14 Common Types of Stone Fruit

 Popular Raspberry Recipes:

 Like raspberries, blackberries are also mistaken for something they're not.
 Blackberries too are aggregates of drupelets, meaning each individual ball has a tiny pit inside.
 Their season if fairly short: midsummer to early fall.
 But they're perfect for freezing and using year round in smoothies and baked goods!

-VIDEO: Chef John's Blackberry Crisp
+WATCH: Chef John's Blackberry Crisp